How Dedicated Servers Fit into a Cloud Server World

 Now, with the advent of the cloud environment, there are massive unmarked server farms that look like clandestine alien testing labs, which are actually high-tech, climate-controlled versions of a stockroom full of Bills.

-As data and traffic is bandied about from one server farm to the next by larger cloud providers for redundancy and capacity reasons, some small and medium business have voiced concerns over inequity in cost and how they are deprioritized by server protocols.
+As data and traffic is bandied about from one server farm to the next by larger cloud providers for redundancy and capacity reasons, some small and medium businesses have voiced concerns over inequity in cost and how they are deprioritized by server protocols.

 1. Data needs protecting and storing in a better environment, but you don’t need your own in-house resources to maintain or service the hardware.